Open Call

 One chapter non-fiction nature writing or video link up to 5 minutes long or 5 poems

-Short-listed candidates will be interviewed via zoom week of 6th June, 2022.
+Short-listed candidates will be interviewed via Zoom week of 25th March, 2024.

 Carrie Fertig and Mearns and Coastal Healthy Living Network recognise the unique skills of writers/poets working in communities and actively encourage proposals from writers/poets with intersectional lived experiences of isolation, rurality, income inequality or social exclusion of any kind.
 We particularly welcome proposals from disabled artists, artists of the Global Ethnic Majority, older artists, LGBTQ+ artists and/or refugee/migrant artists.